Global Vietnamese Youth and Their Efforts to Preserve and Promote Vietnamese

 Online communities also play an important role in preserving the Vietnamese language.
 Facebook groups and forums have attracted thousands of members from all over the world, where people share learning experiences, documents and stories about their mother tongue.

 The efforts of overseas Vietnamese youth to preserve the homeland's language are not merely personal stories.
 It is a combination of technology and national pride.
-From non-profit projects to technology support, young Vietnamese people abroad are gradually preserving and spreading the beauty of their homeland's language, maintaining cultural identity in the hearts of every Vietnamese living abroad.
+From non-profit projects to technology support, young Vietnamese people abroad are gradually preserving and spreading the beauty of their homeland's language, maintaining cultural identity in the hearts of every Vietnamese living far from their homeland.

 Center for Vietnam Studies Inaugurated in Osaka, Japan